MEI Travel Banner Ad

 Set sail aboard one of Carnival’s newest and largest ships with this week-long itinerary out of Miami.
 Packed with amenities including a top-deck roller coaster, a water park, and plenty of bars and included dining options, Carnival Celebration is the perfect vessel for a spring break getaway with friends.

-Our Picks For the Best Spring Break Cruises For Families With Kids in 2024
+Our Picks For the Best Spring Break Cruises For Families With Kids in 2026

 Though this article largely focuses on college spring break, we know that parents of grade-school kiddos might be looking for some great options for a family cruise, too.
-Here are some of our top picks for family spring break cruises in 2024.
+Here are some of our top picks for family spring break cruises in 2026.

-Seven-Night Eastern Caribbean on Disney
+Seven-Night Eastern Caribbean on Royal Caribbean

 In a list of best sailings for families with kids, we’d be remiss if we didn’t include a voyage on Disney Cruise Line.
 Though pricey, Disney knows how to make family vacations magical, and it offers some of the best experiences for families at sea.